 Other Creatures That Have Jacobson's Organs

 Cats are not the only critters with Jacobson's Organs.
-Strangely enough, even humans have them, named after a Danish physician.
-According to Anne Marie Helmenstein, PhD, Chemistry Expert for About.com, "In the 1800s, Danish physician L. Jacobson detected structures in a patient's nose that became termed 'Jacobson's organ.'"
+Strangely enough, even humans have them.
+They are named after a Danish physician.
+According to Dr. Anne Marie Helmenstein "In the 1800s, Danish physician L. Jacobson detected structures in a patient's nose that became termed 'Jacobson's organ.'"

 Probably the most well-known animal with a Jacobson's organ other than cats is the common snake, which, of course, is a reptile, not an animal.

-All cats use this second sniff-mechanism to analyze pheromones but boy cats show the flehmen kitty sneer most often.
-That may be because they are particularly attuned to checking out sex-related information even if they're neutered.
+All cats use this second sniff-mechanism to analyze pheromones but male cats show the flehmen kitty sneer most often.
+That may be because they are particularly attuned to checking out sex-related information even if they are neutered.

 Cat's will also mark their favorite humans with pheromones as well.
 A head butt or cheek rub from a cat is its way of saying "this human is mine".
 It's a sign of true affection from your feline companion.